Find out how to get rid of spray paint lines with 7 easy tips for removing unwanted paint from wood, glass, plastic, metal, and more.

 You can also use paint thinner how to get rid of spray paint lines.
 Dampen a rag with it and then wipe the affected surface with this rag.

-You need not worry about how long you have to leave this on before washing it off because this is an all-purpose cleaner that completely evaporates at once after application, so you can proceed with how to get rid of spray paint lines right away if you are done applying it on the affected surface after which you must rinse and dry immediately so no residues or stains may be left.
+You need not worry about how long you have to leave this on before washing it off because this is an all-purpose cleaner that completely evaporates at once after application, so you can proceed with if you are done applying it on the affected surface after which you must rinse and dry immediately so no residues or stains may be left.

 4. Use Rust-Oleum Stripping Gel: The Best Way How To Get Rid Of Spray Paint Lines